pdf-raku/PDF-API6/README.md

 ```
 ### Text Modes

 By default text is drawn solidly using the current fill color.
 There are other text rendering modes that alter how text is stroked and filled.
-For example, the FillOutLineText rendering mode strokes the text using the current StrokeColor to a thickness determined by the current LineWidth then fills it using the current FillColor:
+For example, the FillOutLineText rendering mode strokes the text using the current StrokeColor to a thickness determined by the current LineWidth then fills it using the current FillColor.

+Setting the same `FillColor` and `StrokeColor` with `TextMode::OutlineText`
+artifically increasing the font weight by `LineWidth`.

 ```Raku
 use v6;